People engaging in physical activity

 Source

-The 2022 data came from supporting files to the national report.
-The table "Participation in physical activity in sport, 2007/2008 – 2022" is used, , the statistic comes from "Any including walking".
-The results are published following a return to the traditional methodology of face-to-face interviews.
-This is after the experimental statistics produced in 2021, as this was done via telephone rather than face to face.
-In March 2020 the fieldwork approach was altered in response to the Covid-19 pandemic.
+Data is also available from supporting files to the national report.
+In March 2020 the fieldwork approach was altered in response to the Covid-19 Pandemic.
 This resulted in the majority of the 2020 survey fieldwork, and all of the 2021 survey fieldwork, being carried out using telephone interviewing.
 Due to a smaller sample size in 2020, the data was not able to be broken down and published at local authority level.

 Most recent data